grafana/tempo-operator/docs/api.md

-Microservices is the Schema for the microservices API
+Microservices is the Schema for the microservices API.

 <table>
     <thead>